varunr89/oews/README.md

 ## Acknowledgments

 - Bureau of Labor Statistics for providing the OEWS data
-- Built with Python, pandas, SQLAlchemy, and Streamlit
+- Built with Python 3.10+, Polars, SQLAlchemy, Click, and Alembic
+- High-performance Excel processing via fastexcel and openpyxl
+- Progress tracking with TQDM

 ## Contact